mishra1010/DataScience/readme.md

 # Day 138 - Using Whisper to Translate and Transcribe mp3

+stt.py

 load model in local or

 Use openAI wrapper for online API if local usage takes a lot of resource and time

 It generally takes more time to translate mp3 files to text. we can see the example by taking small files

+# Day 139 - Writing sample mp3 chunks to a json file

+we converted mp4 to sample mp3 with the following command

+ffmpeg -ss 0 -i input.mp3 -t 10 -acodec copy output.mp3

+Now we will prepare chunks from an input file and send the chunks to output file.
+We can have start time , end time, text from segments.

+After this we can add more json parameters.
+We can then do vectorization of this data and then can find out what is taugh where in these transcriptions.

+# Day 140 - Chunking all video files with Metadata

+create_chunks.py

+Previous video we did chunking of a sample small file.
+In this video we will actually make chunks of all the real files.

+What we did so far?

+1. Videos to text using Whisper -> 2.
+Chunking (in progress) -> 3.
+Text to Vectors -> 4.
+Query to Vectors -> 5.
+RAG Setup 6.
+Get response from LLM

+chunking {timestamp: 00:23:23, duration: 34, text: "The cat is on the wall"; video: 21, course: "Sigma web dev"}